-Jean-Paul Sartre was not only a novelist, he was also a playwright, a screenwriter, and most famously, an existentialist philosopher.
-He was a founding father of the existentialist movement in 20th century literature, of which his 1945 novel, The Age of Reason, became a classic.
-It was the first in a trilogy of existentialist novels called The Roads to Freedom.
+Sartre's most famous work was his classic 1945 novel, The Age of Reason, the first in a trilogy of existentialist novels called The Roads to Freedom.
 The other two novels in the trilogy were The Reprieve (1947) and Troubled Sleep (1949).

 Quote Of The Day

 "Words are more treacherous and powerful than we think." - Jean-Paul Sartre

 Today's video features a clip of Jean-Paul Sartre discussing classic intellectualism.
 Enjoy!